Q: Do I have to be Scottish to join?

 There is no minimum time commitment as a Reservist; you can choose to leave at any time.
 Your duration of service will depend on you.
 You may stay in until you are 60.
-Many people enjoy twenty, thirty-year or longer careers in the Army Reserve.
+Many people enjoy lifelong careers in the Army Reserve.
 For information on pensions, check out the Reserve Force Pay and Benefits page found on this site.

 Q: Can you change trades once you are enrolled in the Infantry?